-With the release of his latest album, MICKEY LEIGH is taking steps.
+With the release of a slew of singles with his band MUTATED MUSIC, MICKEY LEIGH is taking steps.
 A longtime figure in the influential downtown New York City music scene, MICKEY is no longer content with being in the shadows.
-He's stepping into the spotlight with 13 punk-pop-country-jazz and blues infused tracks that tell stories of colorful rock and roll lives.
-"These are 'The Stories That Never Got Told', so they never got old," states the lead off track.
+He's stepping into the spotlight with punk-pop-country-jazz and blues infused tracks that tell stories of colorful rock and roll lives.
+"These are 'The Stories That Never Got Told', so they never got old," states one of the key tracks.
 Of the heroine in "Little Cristine," MICKEY says "No. She ain't no ten.
 She's a number one."
 His modernized, "mutated" reworking of the classic civil rights/social-awakening song "If I Had A Hammer" boldly blares the powerful message calling for "justice, freedom and love between our brothers and our sisters" which is perfect for these troubled, frenetic and divisive times.

 As he explained in his 2009 autobiographical family memoir "I Slept With Joey Ramone," MICKEY is inspired by his love of the music of the '60s.
 His life-long fever for rock & roll has never dampened, remains pure, and continues to fuel his drive to create great music.
 MICKEY LEIGH'S MUTATED MUSIC is brimming with tracks that have been called: "...instantly memorable, lyrically compelling, deceptively simple, hard-ass, life-loving songs full of emotional depth that deliver a punch far more intense than anyone could or would have expected...written with passion, played with precision, produced with perfection."
 MICKEY has been credited with "...the power pop instincts of a Tom Petty and the street smarts of a Jim Carroll...not to mention a bit of The Who, Dylan, Springsteen and...Elvis."